DelroyGayle/KoolAIChess/README.md

 Let me reiterate: the basis of my project is a Chess Program written in<br>**[BASIC](https://en.wikipedia.org/wiki/BASIC) (Beginners' All-purpose Symbolic Instruction Code)** which is available [here](http://www.petesqbsite.com/sections/express/issue23/Tut_QB_Chess.txt).

 I found it amazing how Denezes has written such an highly interesting chess playing program in under 500 lines.
-My goal then is to convert Denezes' BASIC program to Python; moreover, to add ***castling and en passant*** chess moves so that the user can play a complete game of Chess against their Computer opponent, namely, ***Kool A.I.***
+My goal then is to convert Denezes' BASIC program to Python; moreover, to add ***castling and en passant*** chess moves so that the user can play a complete game of Chess against their Computer opponent, namely, ***Kool AI***

 ## Chess